Ron J. Feldman First Vice President and Chief Operating Officer

 He has a B.A. with distinction from the University of Wisconsin and an M.P.A. from the Maxwell School, Syracuse University, where he was a university fellow.
 He is a fellow of the National Academy of Public Administration.

 Ron is married and the father of three children.
-He is an active community member, serving on the Itasca Executive Leadership Council and the Beth El Synagogue’s board of directors.
-He is on the board of visitors for the University of Wisconsin–Madison History Department and is an advisor to the Ness School of Management and Economics at South Dakota State University.
+He is an active community member, serving on the Itasca Project Leadership Council and Beth El Synagogue’s board of directors.
+He is also on the board of visitors for the University of Wisconsin–Madison History Department.